-During the day explore some of the most amazing interiors or walk to Lychakiv Cemetery – one of the most beautiful necropolis you will ever see and a true testimony of the Polish and Ukrainian history.
+During the day explore some of the most amazing interiors or walk to Lychakiv Cemetery – one of the most beautiful necropoleis you will ever see and a true testimony of the Polish and Ukrainian history.

-Here are some of the best photography spots in Lviv (you will find map with them at the end of the post, I limited it to the Old Town mostly as again, the list would be too long):
+Here are some of the best photography spots in Lviv (you will find the map with them at the end of the post, I limited it to the Old Town mostly as again, the list would be too long):

 - Rynok Square – the main square.
-Colorful houses around and crumbling trams passing by make a beautiful scene.
+Colorful houses around and crumbling trams passing by making a beautiful scene.
 Climb to the town hall tower and enter the gate at Rynok Square 6 to see the so-called Italian yard.

 - Passages.
-There used to be many amazing passages in Lviv but only few remained there.
+There used to be many amazing passages in Lviv but only a few remained there.
 The best ones are Andreolli’s connecting Rynok Square with Teatralna street or former Hausman’s (known also as Kryva Lypa) between Petra Doroshenka and Sichovykh Striltsiv streets.